SaiThanhma/Hackathon-Uni-Melb/README.md

 * **Purpose**: Evaluates the 90-second "Accusation Hearing" against the ground truth.
 * **Win Criteria**: The Judge grants a win only if the player correctly identifies the culprit and provides a substantive explanation of both **motive** and **method**.
 * **Anti-Trivialization**: Automatically rejects "lazy" accusations (e.g., "It was you!") that lack case-specific details or fail to meet minimum character/keyword thresholds.

+### 4. The Oracle (`HINT_MODEL`)
+* **Purpose**: Generates progressive, context-aware hints when the player is stuck.
+* **Chat-Aware**: Reads the full interrogation history before producing a hint, so clues are tailored to what the player has already discovered.
+* **Progressive Disclosure**: Hints escalate in specificity across a fixed budget (vague tip → relevant role → motive → method → culprit name), scaled to the chosen difficulty.

 ---